icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [keen-slider](https://github.com/rcbyr/keen-slider) - The HTML touch slider carousel with the most native feeling you will get.
 * [ngx-darkbox-gallery-library](https://github.com/failed-successfully/ngx-darkbox-gallery-library) - A highly configurable lightbox themed gallery library for Angular applications using the Ivy engine (Angular 15+).
 * [ngx-hm-carousel](https://github.com/ZouYouShun/ngx-hm-carousel) - A light carousel for Angular 18+, supports mobile touch with [HammerJs](https://hammerjs.github.io/).
+* [ngx-stories](https://github.com/Gauravdarkslayer/ngx-stories) - An Angular component to render Instagram like stories.

 #### Charts